lzgabel/zdb/README.md

 zdb log print --format TABLE --path=<pathToPartition>
 ```

-The `table` format will print the complete log as space separated table.
-This can be consumed by other csv tools.
+The `table` format prints the complete log as a space-separated table, which can be consumed by other CSV tools.

 Example: